Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 As a :rsc-b: **Bonus Action**, you can conjure a pact instrument in your hand—a musical instrument of your choice with which you bond—or create a bond with a musical instrument you touch.
 Until the bond ends, it grants you the following benefits:

-***Bonus Damage.*** When you use it to cast a Warlock spell with a Verbal component, or a spell that deals :dmg-thunder: Thunder damage, you gain a bonus to one of the spell's damage rolls equal to 1d8.
+***Bonus Damage.*** When you use it to cast a Warlock spell with a Verbal component, or a spell that deals :dmg-thun: Thunder damage, you gain a bonus to one of the spell's damage rolls equal to 1d8.

 ***Expertise.*** You have Expertise with it, and it uses your spellcasting modifier for ability checks made with it.